 The Notebook file cabinet

-Files of information and resources on important topics.
+Pages of information and resources on important California water topics.

 Currently, there are three major planning processes focused exclusively on the Delta, two broader statewide plans, and multitudes of smaller plans and programs that affect the Delta in some way.
 Some plans are in the implementation stage while others are still in the planning stages.
 What are all these different plans and processes?
 This page will help sort them all out for you.